wp-plugins/fpw-category-thumbnails/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Major release
+* Dropped support for WordPress versions lower than 3.1
+* Use WP_List_table descendant to display category / thumbnail mapping
+* Full AJAX implementation of all operations
+* Ensured proper operation when JavaScript is disabled
+* Support for downloading of translation files from plugin's repository

 = 1.4.9 =
+* Last version supporting WordPress versions from 2.9 and lower than 3.1
 * Added code to prevent plugin being activated when WordPress version is lower than 2.9
 * Exposed method 'fpwCategoryThumbnails::addThumbnailToPost' for both back and front end
 * Minor code modifications